rcl-ssl/docs/apicore/api.md

 ## Step 2 : Create a Certificate Order

 For each certificate identified to be renewed, use the [GET Certificate Order](./get-certificate-order.md) API to create an order for a new certificate.
-In the API response , you will get the validations tokens to validate the certificate order and prove that have control of your domain.
+In the API response , you will get the validations tokens to validate the certificate order and prove that you have control of your domain.

 ## Step 3 : Validate the Certificate Order